Learn more about the company that's changing the way people connect to their digital worlds - at home, at work, and on the go.

 The UltraGig 6400 is a single-chip solution for 60 GHz wireless connectivity in smartphones, tablets, and other mobile devices

 Silicon Image pioneered the HDMI (High Definition Multimedia Interface) specification to enable the transmission of premium digital content over an uncompressed, secure digital video and audio interface.
 It was the first company to ship HDMI-based chips and the first to provide HDMI functionality for consumer products.
 Additionally, Silicon Image is the primary author of the HDMI Compliance Test Specification, and hosts numerous HDMI Authorized Testing Centers worldwide, putting the company in a unique position to drive full compatibility among HDMI-enabled products.
 Silicon Image offers HDMI Transmitter and Receiver IP cores that include the digital logic and analog PHY.
-In addition, Silicon Image is the only company offering low-cost HDMI digital-only IP cores for use with an external PHY semiconductor provided by Silicon Image (SiI9002 HDMI transmitter PHY and SiI9003 HDMI Receiver PHY).
+In addition, Silicon Image is the only company offering low-cost HDMI digital-only IP cores for use with an external PHY semiconductor provided by Silicon Image.
 These configurations offer both a lower bill-of-material cost and faster time-to-market at reduced technical risk compared to the use of discrete HDMI transmitter or receiver chips.

 IP core architecture supporting both HDMI and MHL connectivity standards in a single-chip solution